5 Pitfalls to Avoid When Issuing an Investment Management RFP

 A Request for Proposal (RFP) is a questionnaire designed to gather the necessary information to help your organization select the ideal investment partner.
 Having a well-defined RFP process helps ensure you are asking the right questions to the right candidates and streamlines the selection process.

-Pitfall 1: Winging it
+Pitfall 1: Winging It

 A clearly defined RFP process serves as a roadmap laying out the necessary steps, timeline, and goals for finding your investment advisor.